-Protected area: An area protected for conservation\ purposes by legislation, regulation, or government land-use policy to permanently control human occupancy or activity.
-(Source: Adapted from FSC Canada National Boreal Standard 2004)
+Protected area: An area protected for conservation purposes by legislation, regulation, or government land-use policy to permanently control human occupancy or activity.

-Protection areas: See definition of Conservation Zone\.
-(Source: FSC-STD-60-004 V2-0)
+Protection areas: See definition of Conservation Zone.

 Publicly available: In a manner easily accessible to people generally.
 Confidential or proprietary information is not included in material made publicly available.